FM-Ahmed/Collection/README.md

 # Math
 ### check_prime.py
 Checks if some arbitrary input $n$ is a prime number or not.
-My take on this for fun, and likely not the most efficient.

-### check_prime2.py
-Checks if some arbitrary input $n$ is a prime number or not.
-Version 2.

 ### primes.py
-Uses the function check_prime.py or check_prime2.py to list all the primes between $1$ and $n$.
+Uses the function check_prime.py to list all the primes between $1$ and $n$.
 The length of the list is the amount of prime numbers between $1$ and $n$.

 ### fibonacci_sequence.py
 Calculates the fibonacci sequence from $F_0$ to $F_n$.